 ARR is the key performance metric we use in managing our business because it illustrates our ability to acquire new subscription customers and to maintain and expand our relationships with existing subscription customers.
 We define ARR as annualized invoiced amounts per solution SKU from subscription licenses and maintenance and support obligations assuming no increases or reductions in customers' subscriptions.
 ARR does not include the costs we may incur to obtain such subscription licenses or provide such maintenance and support, and does not reflect any actual or anticipated reductions in invoiced value due to contract non-renewals or service cancellations other than for specific reserves, for example those for credit losses or disputed amounts.
 At January 31, 2023 and 2022, our ARR was \$1,203.8 million and \$925.3 million, respectively, representing a growth rate of 30%.
-Approximately 25% of this growth rate was due to existing customers.
+Approximately 25% of this growth rate was due to new customers and 75% of this growth rate was due to existing customers.
 Our dollar-based net retention rate, which represents the net expansion of ARR from existing customers over the preceding 12 months, was 123% and 145% as of January 31, 2023 and 2022, respectively.
 We calculate dollar-based net retention rate as of a period end by starting with Prior Period ARR, the ARR from the cohort of all customers as of 12 months prior to such period end.
-We then calculate Current Period ARR, the ARR from these same customers as of the current period ARR includes any expansion and is net of contraction or attrition over the last 12 months, but does not include ARR from new customers in the current period ARR includes any expansion and is net of contraction or attrition over the last 12 months, but does not include ARR from new customers in the current period.
-We then divide the total Current Period ARR to arrive at the point-in-time dollar-based net retention rate.
+We then calculate Current Period ARR, the ARR from these same customers as of the current period end.
+Current Period ARR includes any expansion and is net of contraction or attrition over the last 12 months, but does not include ARR from new customers in the current period.
+We then divide the total Current Period ARR by the total Prior Period ARR to arrive at the point-in-time dollarbased net retention rate.